Ualabi/sre-interview/README.rst

       based on how much main memory (RAM) is available.
 - :code:`urls_to_domains` dict can be optimized in memory if we normalize the domains
     - This part I leave as a TODO, since it would increase the readability difficulty
+- The monitoring is not paralized yet
+    - In case that the monitoring takes more than 15 seconds, the waiting time will be 0 and the monitoring and printing won't happen every 15 seconds
+    - I didn't implement this part, since it is not specified how it should handle the overlap between iterations